 As painful as this is to hear, there is really nothing that you can do to increase your ball speed once you have begun to lose it.
 It’s one of those things that you cannot change.
 The more you try, the worse your bowling will become.
 Your feet will get too fast.
 You will start to muscle the ball.
 Your timing will go down the tubes.

 Once you finally accept this inevitability, you will resort to dropping your ball weight to achieve more ball speed.
 It won’t work!
 Dropping from 14 pounds to 13 might result in a 1 mph increase in ball speed.
-If your speed is 13 mph and you increase it to 14 mph, you will still be about 4-5 mph short of where you need to be.
+If your speed is 13 mph and you increase it to 14 mph, you will still be about 4 to 5 mph short of where you need to be.
 Your 1 mph increase in ball speed will only result in a loss of carry.

 In one of my recreational leagues, there is a 92-year-old man who has suffered a stroke and has glaucoma which severely impairs his vision.
-He is so frail that he often has to hold onto the ball return to walk ...
+He is so frail that he often has to hold onto the ball return ...

 This article is only available to Bowling This Month subscribers.
 Click below to get instant access to this article and all of our other premium instructional content.